 DIGIT #3 - OUTPUT IMPEDANCE

 DIGIT #6 - SPRING LOCK

 All Mk3 Circuit Diagrams in PDF under revision.

-NEW Phutney Mk3 BOM (Excel format) here
+Phutney Mk3 BOM (Excel format) here

 TRACK ERROR REPORTED ON "Y" BOARD